markx945/test_copy/README.md

 Variants were compared with benchmark calls in benchmark regions.
 We recommend that you input the four samples D5, D6, F7, and M8 from the same batch at one time.

+The naming rules for VCF files should ideally follow the format {batch_name} + LCL5/6/7/8.
 ```bash
 ### truth.vcf is the Quartet reference vcf, confident.bed represents the high-confidence interval, and reference.fa is reference genome
 hap.py truth.vcf query.vcf -f confident.bed -o output_prefix -r reference.fa